ArielRin/staking-dapp-for-locks/readme.md

 ## Token Information

-Find all relevant information about YourTokenName, including its purpose, benefits, and how it integrates with our DApp, in the token information section.
+Find all relevant information about TokenDapp, including its purpose, benefits, and how it integrates with our DApp, in the token information section.

 ## Socials and Links